idahogurl/vs-code-prettier-eslint/CONTRIBUTING.md

 [style]: https://github.com/airbnb/javascript
 [code-of-conduct]: CODE_OF_CONDUCT.md

 Hi there!
-We're thrilled that you'd like to contribute to this project.
+I'm thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

-## Issues and MRs
+## Issues and Merge Requests

 If you have suggestions for how this project could be improved, or want to report a bug, open an issue!
-We'd love all and any contributions.
-If you have questions, too, we'd love to hear them.
+I'd love all and any contributions.
+If you have questions, too, I'd love to hear them.

-We'd also love MRs. If you're thinking of a large MR, we advise opening up an issue first to talk about it, though!
-Look at the links below if you're not sure how to open a MR.
+I'd also love merge requests.
+If you're thinking of a large merge request, please consider opening up an issue first to talk about it first!
+Look at the links below if you're not sure how to open a merge request.

+Feel free to look at [Issues](https://gitlab.com/idahogurl/vs-code-prettier-eslint/-/issues) to find outstanding issues.
+I've marked some as "Good first issue" for those wanting to get their feet wet.

-## Submitting a pull request
+## Submitting a merge request

 1. [Fork][fork] and clone the repository.
 1. Configure and install the dependencies: `yarn install`.